Discover a list of must-watch spiritual films that offer profound insights into spirituality, enlightenment, and personal growth.

 Serving as a prequel to the Alien series, “Prometheus” stands on its own as a philosophical exploration of creation, destiny, and the implications of meeting one’s creators.

 The film tackles themes of faith, the search for meaning, and the quest for immortality, drawing inspiration from various mythological and religious sources.
-The visually immersive experience, enhanced by stunning practical effects and CGI, complements its thematic depth.
-The characters, particularly the enigmatic android David, are multi-dimensional and contribute to the exploration of artificial intelligence and the desire to understand human creators.
+The visually immersive experience, enhanced by stunning practical effects and multi-dimensional characters (particularly the enigmatic android David), complements its thematic depth.

 I Origins (2014)